verv-vlux/VLX/README.md

 ```
 Next, download/pull the repository into the folder containing the Dockerfile.

-Execute the command below to build your docker image
+Execute the command below to build your docker image.

 ```bash
 docker build -t <IMAGE NAME> .
 ```

-While in the directory with all the files, start the docker container with a shared container
+While in the directory with all the files, start the docker container with a shared folder (Working directory).

 ```bash
 docker run -v $(pwd):/root/ -it --name <CONTAINER NAME> <IMAGE NAME>